devcurmudgeon/ybd/readme.md

 and optionally Julian Berman's [jsonschema](https://github.com/Julian/jsonschema)

-if you trust (and have installed) the Python Package Index (PyPI), you can install them with:
+if you trust the Python Package Index (PyPI) and pip is available on your machine, you can install them with:

 ```
     pip install pyyaml sandboxlib jsonschema